Gary Rowett: Millwall

 On 21 October 2019, Rowett was appointed as the new Millwall manager, succeeding Neil Harris, who left after more than four years in the post.
 On his debut five days later, the team won 2–0 at home to his previous club Stoke.
 After finishing 8th, 11th and 9th in his first three seasons, he signed a new contract of undisclosed length in July 2022.
 In October 2023, Rowett left Millwall by mutual consent.

 Return to Birmingham City

 On 19 March 2024, Rowett returned to Birmingham City as interim manager until the end of the 2023–24 season, after incumbent manager Tony Mowbray took medical leave for the remainder of the season.
 Rowett oversaw the club's remaining eight league matches, winning three times, which was ultimately not enough to prevent relegation to League One on the final day of the season.

 Oxford United

 On 20 December 2024, Rowett was appointed head coach of Championship club Oxford United, replacing Des Buckingham, and won his first three games in charge.
 Six unbeaten matches, leading to a points return of twelve points, saw Rowett named EFL Championship Manager of the Month for January 2025.
+Under Rowett, Oxford avoided relegation at the end of the 2024–25 season, finishing in 17th place, but he was dismissed as head coach in December 2025 following a poor run of results, with the club in 22nd place at the time of his departure.

+Leicester City

+On 18 February 2026, Rowett was appointed as manager of Leicester City until the end of the 2025–26 season.
+On 22 February Rowett's first game in charge ended in a 2–2 draw with Stoke City.
+Rowett won his first game in a 2–0 victory over Bristol City at the King Power Stadium.
+Rowett picked up nine points before a 2–2 draw with Hull City which sealed Leicester's back-to-back relegations from the Premier League to League One.
+It marked only the second time in the club's history that they had been relegated to League One.